annotation/text-fabric/docs/index.md

     ???+ explanation "Co-creation"
         In version 7, the idea of co-creation becomes fully tangible:
-        Text-Fabric does not only work with a few curated corpora, but it allows you to add your own data in seamless way.
+        Text-Fabric does not only work with a few curated corpora, but it allows you to add your own data in a seamless way.
         So you when you do research,
         you have the fruits of many people's work at your finger tips.